Solitary routes to chimera states

 In this letter, we disclose another route to the emergence of chimera states.
 We use a system of globally coupled FitzHugh-Nagumo (FHN) oscillators to demonstrate how solitary states can become an entry point to such patterns of localized extensive chaos.
 This transition occurs as follows (Fig.~\ref{fig:fig1}).
-For a fixed value of coupling strength parameter, the system demonstrates a periodic solitary state, where a single {\em solitary} oscillator performs an independent periodic motion (red trajectory in Fig.~\ref{fig:fig1}a), while all other oscillators form a stable synchronized cluster moving along the limit cycle of the FHN system in the oscillatory regime (black trajectory in Fig.~\ref{fig:fig1}a).
+For a fixed value of coupling strength parameter, the system demonstrates a periodic solitary state, where a single {\em solitary} oscillator performs an independent periodic motion (red (gray) trajectory in Fig.~\ref{fig:fig1}a), while all other oscillators form a stable synchronized cluster moving along the limit cycle of the FHN system in the oscillatory regime (black trajectory in Fig.~\ref{fig:fig1}a).
 Upon a variation of the coupling strength the temporal dynamics of the solitary oscillator becomes chaotic (Fig.~\ref{fig:fig1}b).
 For even lower coupling strenghts we obtain solutions with several incoherent oscillators, each displaying an independent chaotic motion (Fig.~\ref{fig:fig1}c).
+The results in Fig.~\ref{fig:fig1} were obtained from random uniform initial conditions.
+Note that all states coexist with the stable fully synchronized solution and may coexist with stable solutions with other cluster types.
+However, the solitary states in panels (a) and (b) are the most probable ones, when random initial conditions are chosen.In the parameter regime of the chimera state, shown in panel (c), we observe the coexistence of several similar states with different numbers of incoherent oscillators, which we will discuss below in more detail.

 Here, we provide a detailed study of this transition process.
 First, we use a thermodynamic limit description for a bifurcation analysis of the solitary states and demonstrate the transition to chaos in a classical period doubling cascade.
 Identifying in this way the parameter conditions and suitable initial conditions, we show how the chaotic solitary state gives rise to multiple coexisting chimera states characterized by different numbers of incoherent oscillators.
 Based on a Lyapunov analysis, we show that they represent coexisting attractors with extensive chaos of different Lyapunov dimension.

 Our model is a globally coupled system of $N$ identical FHN oscillators:

 $i=1,\dots ,N$ where $u_i$ and $v_i$ are the activator and inhibitor variables of the $i$-th oscillator, respectively, $\varepsilon$ determines the time scale separation between the fast ($u$) and the slow ($v$) variable.
 The strength of the coupling to the mean fields $\tilde u$ and $\tilde v$ is given by $\sigma_u$ and $\sigma_v$, respectively.
 Throughout the paper we fix the threshold parameter $a=0.5$ in the oscillatory regime ($|a|<1$) far away from the Hopf bifurcation and use a moderate time scale separation $\varepsilon=0.1$.